When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.

 I think clarity, authenticity, and something else I don’t even remember.

-A lot of times, we just throw around all these industry buzzwords (e.g., authenticity) without applying them to what we do or even caring about how they relate to our brands.
+A lot of times, we just throw around all these industry buzzwords (e.g., authenticity) without applying them to what we do or showcasing how they relate to our brands.
 Why?

-Well, maybe because they’re on countless other websites, or perhaps it’s that they’re in the “nice to have” category.
+Well, maybe because they’re on countless other websites, or perhaps they’re in the “nice to have” category.

 I didn’t want to put up a glossary of words because everyone has one.
-I want to be able to communicate my principles and guiding lights to anyone who comes across my website.
-I want to start a process now and somehow be able to relate it to my core values.
+It’s my job to communicate my principles and guiding lights to anyone who comes across my website.
+I should start a business process and somehow be able to relate it to my core values.

 6. Back-end Setup

-So, for my back-end setup, I’ve refined my:
+So, for my back-end setup, I’ve refined the following:

-2. Processes: My onboarding and project execution workflows had become a mess toward the end of last year.
-But, after restructuring these processes using my templates and setup in Trello, everything looks sleek and simplified now.
+Processes: My onboarding and project execution workflow had become a mess toward the end of last year.
+But, after setting up systems and templates, everything looks sleek and simplified.

-From my blog posts to email newsletter templates, product creation folders, and social content graphics (pins, Instagram posts, and LinkedIn posts), I’ve given everything an on-brand outlook.
+From my blog posts to email newsletter templates, product creation folders, and social content graphics, I’ve given everything an on-brand outlook.

-2. Email newsletter: Ever since I switched my copy style to a storytelling structure, my campaign metrics have drastically improved!
-My open rate has gone up by 413% and clickthroughs by 14,100%.
-Like fourteen frickin’ thousand?
-Yup.
-All thanks to the power of storytelling.
+Email newsletter: Ever since I switched my copy style to a storytelling structure, my campaign metrics have changed.

-If you’re not a member of my mailing list, you should join.
-I share ridiculously good, sometimes weird, sometimes eye-rolling, day-in-the-life gists that always end up in a copy or business tip.
+If you haven’t subscribed to my mailing list (Cup of Copy), you should join.
+I share ridiculously good, sometimes weird, sometimes eye-rolling, day-in-the-life gists that almost always end up in a copy or business tip.

-3. Social assets: I’m using my self-designed templates and content bank in tandem with Faithola’s Canva templates.
+Social assets: I’m using my self-designed templates in tandem with Faithola’s Canva templates.
 And I kid you not when I say they’re a lifesaver.

-Not only are they making my content gracefully and unapologetically on-brand, but they also save my solopreneur ass so much time so I can do other things.
+Not only are they making my content gracefully and unapologetically on-brand, but they also save my solopreneur ass time for other things.

-If this sounds like what you want, inquire here, and let’s chat about your project.
-And if you simply want clarity on how YOU can tell your brand story, book a messaging power session.
+Sounds like what you want?
+Inquire here, and let’s chat about your project.
+And if you want a custom brand strategy, book an intensive.